 Cooling efficiency can drop over 30%.
 At that point, your system is cooling at only 60 or 70% effectiveness.
 (Note: as little as 0.042 inch or 1/23 of an inch of dirt can reduce cooling efficiency up to 21%)

-10. Outdated HVAC system: An older air conditioner is likely to take a longer time cooling your home.
+10. Outdated AC system: An older air conditioner is likely to take a longer time cooling your home.
 This is often not worth the cost of maintenance and energy.
 It will only get higher the longer you keep your old system.
 Damage to the coil, the compressor or the fan means the air conditioner has to work harder to keep your home at a comfortable temperature.
 This results in much higher energy usage.
 It’s common knowledge that a 15-year-old AC unit won’t work as efficiently as one designed today, but this could be the reason your electric bill is so high.
 The longer you try to salvage your old air conditioning system, the more likely it will break down during those times you really need it.
-If you are getting repair after repair, and the cost is adding up, it’s probably more cost-effective to replace your AC unit entirely.
+If you are getting repair after repair, and the cost is adding up, it’s probably more cost-effective to get a replacement AC unit entirely.